Team3256/FRC_Video_Streaming/docs/RTSP.md

-##### Installing RTSP
+## Installing RTSP

 What is RTSP?
 [RTSP, Wikipedia](https://en.wikipedia.org/wiki/Real_Time_Streaming_Protocol)

-Download and configure the RTSP Server (you can also use the gst-rtsp-server-1.14.4 folder located in this repo)
+Download and configure the RTSP Server (skip to step 4 if you are using gst-rtsp-server-1.14.4 folder located in this repo)
 1. Go to (https://gstreamer.freedesktop.org/src/gst-rtsp-server/), select the Gstreamer version you are using.
 Copy the URL (it should end in .tar.xz).
 Use the wget command to download it into your home folder.
 2. Extract the file using tar -xz FILENAME.tar.xz.
 3. In terminal, go to the folder you have extracted (use "cd" command)